dguido1/eight-queens-gen-alg/README.md

 ## Analysis

 1. Theoretically, how many pairs of queen can be place into a N*N board, without any attack?
-It is combination of 2, with the size of N queens or (N)(N-1)/2
+It is combination of 2, with the size of N queens or (N)(N-1)/2 <br><br>
 2. The real fitness of the state is the maximum of non attack queen pairs.
 But, how many queen pairs attacked each other at a specific state?
 Recall the heuristic function which is built in NQueen problem class.

 ```python
 def h(self, node):